ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/navigate-the-screen-using-the-screen-reader.md

 :::

-## Bookmark objects for later
+## Bookmark an object for later

-Orca's Bookmarks support allows you to indicate that an object is of interest.
-It includes the following features:
+You can indicate that an object on the screen is of interest and return to it later.

-*  You are not limited to a single object: You can set up to six bookmarks per environment.
-You can also save bookmarks so that they will persist from Orca session to Orca session.

-* Having set a bookmark you can navigate to it later, and do so regardless of whether or not you have chosen to permanently save the bookmarks associated with your current environment.
-Navigation can be based on the number of the bookmark should you wish to jump directly to a specific item.
-Alternatively, you can navigate to the next or previous bookmark just like you can a Structural Navigation object.

-* Bookmarkable objects can be widgets within an application or objects on the web page you are reading.
-Which environment you are in determines what happens as you navigate amongst bookmarks: If you are in web content, the caret will be moved to the bookmark so that you can continue reading; otherwise, Flat Review will be activated with the bookmark becoming the current review item.

-The specific keybindings associated with each of the above tasks can be found in Bookmark Commands.

-***

 Orca provides several commands which can be used to "bookmark" a given object for the purpose of navigating back to it later.

+### Save a bookmark

+You can set up to six bookmarks per environment.
+These can be objects such as widgets within an application or objects on a web page.
+You can also save bookmarks so that they persist between Orca sessions.

 * Save a bookmark to the numbered slot: